pocomane/brewed-in-the-apocalypse/bita.md

 # Common move mechanics

-Some rules share common mechanics that would be noisy to explain every times in details, so we describe them once here.
+Some moves share common mechanics that would be noisy to explain every times, so we describe them once here.

-It is a scenarist responsibility to check if a move is triggered, and communicate it to the other player, and ask for the specific action to be performed, if any.
-If a player did not realize that what ey said would trigger a move, the scenarist should leave to the player the opportunity to rollback and to said something else.
+It is a scenarist responsibility to check if a move is triggered, and communicate it to the other player, and to ask for the specific action to be performed, if any.
+If a player did not really wanted to trigger the move, the scenarist should leave to em the opportunity to rollback and to said something else.

-First, as you will see the characters may ending having different special moves other than the common ones shared by all of them.
+As you will see the characters may ending having different special moves other than the common ones shared by all of them.
 This may suggest that having a move enable somehow the character to perform some action.
 This is not the case.
 If a character may or may not perform an action is prescribed only by the fiction.
-If a character may do something, when ey do it, the move is triggered.
+If a character can do something, when ey do it, the move is triggered.
 Different set of moves is introduced only to differentiate the outcomes per player.